wxMaxima-developers/wxmaxima/README.md

 To build wxMaxima from sources you need to have a C++ compiler and the wxWidgets library installed.

+### Compiling wxMaxima on Linux and Linux-like systems (Cygwin, MacPorts, Homebrew,...)

+wxMaxima is built using the CMake build system.
+The following steps will build and install wxMaxima using CMake:

+    mkdir build
+    cd build
+    cmake ..
+    cmake --build .
+    sudo cmake --build . -- install

+If you want to create binary packages (tar.gz, tar.bz2, DEB & RPM), you can create them with:

+    cmake --build . -- package

+On Ubuntu or Debian the build prerequisites can be installed by doing a

+    sudo apt-get install build-essential libwxbase3.0-dev libwxgtk3.0-dev autoconf ibus-gtk ibus-gtk3 checkinstall gettext cmake

+beforehand or (if apt-get is configured to load the source package repositories and not only the binary packages) by the simpler

+    sudo apt-get build-dep wxmaxima

 ### Compiling on Mac OS X